alnsn/luaSljit/README.rst

 --------

 Extract sljit tarball to sljit/ subdirectory.
-Make sure you pass --keep-old-files (-k) option to tar to keep Makefiles from bpfjit.
+Make sure you pass --keep-old-files (-k) option to tar to keep Makefiles from luaSljit.

 	$ cd sljit/

 	$ tar kxf /path/to/sljit-r220.tar

-Then you can build bpfjit with this command
+Then you can build luaSljit with this command

 	$ mkcmake